NatalyCoding/MemoryGame/README.md

 # MemoryGame
-Simple game build with HTMLS, CSS and JavaScript
+Simple game built with HTMLS, CSS and JavaScript